freenas/freenas-docs/userguide/install.rst

 Installing and Upgrading
 ========================

-Please note that the %brand% operating system must be installed on a separate device from the drives which hold the storage data.
+The %brand% operating system must be installed on a separate device from the drives which hold the storage data.
 In other words, with only one disk drive, the %brand% graphical interface is available, but there is no place to store any data.
 And storing data is, after all, the whole point of a NAS system.
-Home users experimenting with %brand% can install %brand% on an inexpensive USB thumb drive and use the computer's disks for storage.
+Home users experimenting with %brand% can install %brand% on an inexpensive USB thumb drive and use the computer disks for storage.

 This section describes: